 Black Cutworm (Agrotis ipsilon)

 Variegated Cutworm (Peridroma saucia)

 Granulate Cutworm (Agrotis subterranea)

-The threat of cutworms in Arizona is sporadic, and appears to vary in response to environmental conditions such as warm temperatures.
-The adult moth has gray-brown forewings with irregular markings; the hind wings are lighter in color.
+The threat of cutworms in Arizona is sporadic, and appears to vary in response to environmental conditions such as warmer temperatures.
+The adult moth has gray-brown forewings with irregular markings; the hindwings are lighter in color.
 The female moth lays her eggs on the leaves and stem near the soil surface.

 Cutworm populations are heaviest during the fall and frequently occur in fields that were previously planted with alfalfa or pasture.
-Seedlings are the most susceptible to cutworm attack.
+Seedlings are the most significantly impacted by cutworm attack.
 Newly hatched larvae feed on the leaves temporarily, but then drop to the soil surface and burrow underground.
-The larvae emerge at night and feed on the endive and escarole.
-The cutworm attacks the plant by cutting the stem at, or just below the soil surface.
-A single cutworm is capable of damaging several plants in one evening and a large population can destroy an entire stand.
+The larvae emerge at night and feed on the radicchio.
+The cutworm attacks radicchio by cutting the stem at, or just below the soil surface.
+A single cutworm is capable of damaging several plants in one evening and a large population can destroy an entire radicchio stand.
 When cutworms have been active, one might observe several wilted or cut off plants in a row.
 A stand that has recently been thinned is especially sensitive to cutworm attack.
-If endive or escarole are contaminated by cutworms or damaged by cutworm feeding, the head is unmarketable.
+Radicchio that is contaminated by cutworms or damaged by cutworm feeding is unmarketable.

 Sampling and Treatment Thresholds: Prior to planting, the field, field borders and adjoining fields should be monitored for cutworms.
 Pheromone traps can be used to monitor for the presence of cutworms in a field.
 Once seedlings have emerged, fields should be scouted twice a week.
-If an area of several wilted or cut off plants is discovered, the surrounding soil should be dug into and searched for cutworms.
+If an area of several wilted or cut off plants is discovered, the surrounding soil should be dug up and searched for cutworms.
 Cutworms are nocturnal; therefore it is easiest to scout for them on the soil surface during the evening.
 Cutworms are often not noticed until crop damage has become severe.
-According to University of Arizona guidelines a field should be treated as soon as soon as stand loss begins .
+According to University of Arizona guidelines a field should be treated as soon as stand loss begins .

-Biological Control: There are some natural enemies to the cutworm, however they do not provide adequate control.
+Biological Control: There are a few natural enemies to the cutworm, however they do not provide adequate control.

-Chemical Control: Baits can be used to control cutworms but are more effective when used prior to seedling emergence.
+Chemical Control: Baits can be used to control cutworms but are more effective when used prior to radicchio emergence.
 These baits should be placed in the areas where cutworms have been found in previous years.
 Cutworms often occur at the field borders or in isolated areas within the field.
 Sometimes spot and edge treatments are sufficient to control cutworm populations.
-Spinosad and pyrethroids are the most routinely used chemistries for controlling cutworm populations.
-The larvae, however, are often controlled when the crop is sprayed for stand-establishment pests.
+Spinosad and pyrethroids such as permethrin are the most routinely used methods for controlling cutworm populations.
+These larvae, however, are often controlled when the crop is sprayed for stand establishment pests.
 Cutworms usually do not get an opportunity to establish a population.

 Cultural Control: Fields that are in close proximity to alfalfa fields are especially prone to cutworm infestation, and should be carefully monitored.
 Cutworms tend to reoccur in the same areas of a field and in the same fields.
-It is important to control weeds, in the field and surrounding the field, which could act as hosts to cutworms.
+It is important to control weeds that can act as hosts to cutworms, in the field and surrounding the field.
 The field should be plowed a minimum of two weeks prior to planting, in order to kill cutworms, hosts and food sources.